Toni Erdmann: Genre

-Critics have generally described the film as a comedy-drama.
+Critics have called the film a dadaesque comedy-drama.
 Ade said she thought the story "always had both genres within it, because [Winfried is] playing a comedy for [Ines], but he’s doing it out of desperation."
-In writing the script, Ade was interested in the film's comedic potential, though she had doubts during the filming.
+In writing the script, Ade was interested in the film's comedic potential, but had doubts during the filming.
 "Then, when we edited the film, I found that the comedy was even stronger because we took things so seriously.
-For example, in scenes like the naked party where the boss is standing at the door, it was really necessary in terms of comedy for it to be as existential as possible" with the "actor not thinking of it as a comedy."
+For example, in scenes like the naked party where the boss is standing at the door, it was really necessary in terms of comedy for it to be as existential as possible" with the "actor not thinking of it as a comedy".

 Hüller said that she always thinks "about how humor works" and it was this question "we were asking ourselves during the process.
 What is it that makes people laugh?
 What is funny about Toni?
 I think...desperation...is the origin of comedy."
-Falling out of a chair is "the oldest joke."
+Falling out of a chair is "the oldest joke".
 But even when things don't work, "you really have to try, seriously.
 I think that’s what we did — you never have to play the joke."